 The Broncos only gave up a fourth-round pick for A.J.
 Bouye.
 But don’t be fooled by the trade.
 Despite only having to give up a fourth-round pick, Denver has sky-high expectations for their new cornerback.

-The guys discuss Chris Harris Jr. not attending the first phase of OTAs, answer listener questions and more.
+The guys discuss what the All-Decade honor means for Von Miller and Chris Harris Jr., answer listener questions and much more.